SHOCK Programme

 Since its pilot in 2011, BiG has delivered SHOCK in many primary schools and Dunraven secondary School in Streatham London – in 2016 – supporting many teenage boys and girls with social and behaviour challenges.

-Mother of 10 year old daughter enrolled on SHOCK programmequote open in 2017
+Mother of 10 year old daughter enrolled on SHOCK programme

 SHOCK is a specialist programme and is delivered to a targeted group of children selected by school leaders who they identify as underperforming within the school’s expectations, either due to confidence or behavioural issues.
 The practical activities combined with class-based interactive group work encourages the students to believe that they can increase their achievements through effort and dedication, and that their inferior or stereotyped ‘place’ in school or life is not set.
 They are more motivated and therefore hard working and better behaved, resulting in higher achievement.

-Taiwo Labinjo Year 4 Teacher, Immanuel & St Andrews Primarquote openy School
+Taiwo Labinjo Year 4 Teacher, Immanuel & St Andrews Primar

 Here is a summary evaluation report of my findings from my pilot in 2011.